5-MeS-DMT

 5-MeS-DMT, also known as 5-methylthio-N,N-dimethyltryptamine or as 5-methylthio-DMT, is a lesser-known psychedelic drug of the tryptamine family.
 It is the 5-methylthio derivative of dimethyltryptamine (DMT) and is an analogue of 5-MeO-DMT.

 Use and effects

 In his book TiHKAL (Tryptamines I Have Known and Loved), Alexander Shulgin lists the dose as 15 to 30 mg smoked and its duration as less than 1 hour.
 In individual reports, the duration was 10 to 30 minutes.
 The effects included feeling stoned and no visuals, among others.
 It was also described as coming on very fast and being quite intense.
-The drug is described as being about half as potent as 5-MeO-DMT.
+The drug is said to be about half as potent as 5-MeO-DMT.

 Pharmacology

 Pharmacodynamics

 5-MeS-DMT was less potent than 5-MeO-DMT and psilocin (4-HO-DMT) but more potent than 4-MeO-DMT or 4-MeS-DMT in rodent behavioral studies.
+It is known produce generalization with 5-MeO-DMT in rodent drug discrimination tests, with only slightly lower potency in comparison.